-A mage that Soulstrikes dies one round after the casting of this final spell, which is considered part of the Soulstrike action and, as his soul is spent in the Soulstrike action, he cannot be resurrected by any means, unless by a True Wish or the act of an Over-Deity or Guardian.
-Further, as his soul no longer exists, he does not ascend, or entger any form of afterlife.
+A mage that Soulstrikes dies one round after the casting of this final spell, which is considered part of the Soulstrike action and, as his soul is spent in the Soulstrike action, he cannot be resurrected by any means, unless by a True Wish (which is Ancient High

+Magic, 20th Circle) or the act of an Over-Deity or Guardian.
+Further, as his soul no longer exists, he does not ascend, or enter any form of afterlife (see: 'Death' and 'Life After Death').
 He simply ceases to exist altogether and his body turns to dust or energizes into light particles.